 In any commodity market, one potential concern is that a firm could hoard a substantial share of the supply of a commodity to influence prices or to prevent a competitor from obtaining CO_2 allowances.
-Hence, we screen information on the holdings of CO_2 allowances and allowancederivatives and the demand for allowances to identify firms that might acquire a position that raises competitive concerns.
-During the first control period, hoarding was not a significant concern for the RGGI CO_2 allowance market because the amount of allowances that were available through the auctions was more than sufficient to satisfy the demand for allowances.
-During the second control period, which began in January 2012, the ability of an individual firm to hoard is limited by the substantial private bank of CO_2 allowances that has been accumulated and also by the market rules, particularly the auction rules that limit the amount of allowances that can be purchased by a single party or group of affiliated parties in a single offering to 25 percent.
+Hence, we screen information on the holdings of CO_2 allowances and allowance-derivatives and the demand for allowances to identify firms that might acquire a position that raises competitive concerns.
+The ability of an individual firm to hoard is limited by the substantial private bank of CO_2 allowances that has been accumulated and also by the market rules, particularly the auction rules that limit the amount of allowances that can be purchased by a single party or group of affiliated parties in a single offering to 25 percent.